 Thankfully, there are some easy ways to minimise the damage.
 What’s better, there are often ways you can use a bad review to demonstrate your firm’s dedication to ensuring complete customer satisfaction.

-If you do get a negative – or false – Google review, there are 5 easy steps to follow:
+If you do get a negative – or false – Google review, there are 5 easy steps to follow to help you with your reputation management:

 How To Handle A Bad Google Review